seibert-media/automatix/README.md

 Automatix will recognize the installed module and offer the completion automatically.

 ## Progress bar (experimental)
-By installing `python_progress_bar` via pip you can activate an "apt-like" progress bar based on the amount of commands.
+For activation of an "apt-like" progress bar based on the amount of commands install `python_progress_bar` via pip and either set `AUTOMATIX_PROGRESS_BAR` environment variable to an arbitrary value or set `progress_bar` to `true` in the config file.

 Note, that using commands that heavily modify the terminal behaviour/output (such as `top`, `watch`, `glances`, ...), may lead to a unreadable